-Revenue will check payroll submissions to ensure that employers have completed the self-declaration and that the employees receiving the payment were included in the employer's February payroll submissions made between 1 February 2020 and 15 March 2020, under the same PPSN.
+Revenue will check payroll submissions to ensure that employers have completed the self-declaration and that the employees receiving the payment are eligible employees (see 3.1), under the same PPSN.

 If such an employee, as a result of the impact of the Covid crisis, was laid off and their employment ceased, and the employer now wishes to place this employee back on payroll to validly avail of the Wage Subsidy Scheme, the employer can create a new employment for the employee under the same PPSN, with a different Employment ID, and apply the scheme for this employee.